 Mohammed Abdalah

-I am inspired by travel, and the immense amount of learning that happens when authentically and respectfully immersing myself in another place and culture.
-I am a bilingual, mixed-race son of immigrant parents, and I bring those aspects of myself to my practice often.
-Derivative of that, I believe one of my strengths is connecting with people no matter their background.
-This is the mindset I bring to my work; I seek connection and understanding before anything.
-I love working with the little ones because I find their lack of preconceived notions refreshing, and it contributes to my successes in connecting with children in this age range.
+In my personal life, I am inspired by travel and the learning that happens when authentically and respectfully immersing myself in another place and culture.
+I bring many aspects of myself to my practice, including being a bilingual, mixed-race son of immigrant parents.
+I also bring to my practice my penchant for voice-acting, singing, and playing guitar.
+I believe one of my strengths is connecting with people, no matter their background.
+In work and in life, I seek connection and understanding before anything.
+I love working with the little ones because I find their lack of preconceived notions refreshing and their imaginations truly unique and powerful.
+I love to play, and kids are experts at this age.